huangsg1/uncertainty-calibration/README.md

 # Uncertainty Calibration（预估校准技术）
 Calibration techniques are increasingly applied in the fields of computation advertising，medical diagnosis and meteorological forecasting etc. This is a collection of research and application papers of (uncertainty) calibration techniques.
 These works are summarized from the public website.
-If any authors do not want their paper to be listed here, please feel free to contact me（email:hsg01993@gmail.com, Wechat:hsg_coder_2）.
+If any authors do not want their paper to be listed here, please feel free to contact me（email:hsg01993@gmail.com, Wechat:coder_hh）.

 ## 1. Papers
 ### Parametric Method（参数化方法）